joseph-singh-lai/AstroCal/PROJECT_INVENTORY.md

 _This section tracks confirmed fixes and improvements made to the project._

 **Format:** `[YYYY-MM-DD] - Issue: Description - Status: ✅ Fixed`

+#### [2025-01-XX] - Fixed Satellite Imagery - NOAA Service Requires Authentication
+- **Issue:** Satellite imagery section showing all green tiles - NOAA NOWCoast service returns 403 Forbidden
+- **Root Cause:** NOWCoast ArcGIS REST service requires authentication or is not publicly accessible via direct tile requests
+- **Fix:**
+  - Identified that NOWCoast service returns 403 Forbidden for direct tile access
+  - Added `disabled` flag to NOAA layers in configuration
+  - Implemented auto-fallback to OpenStreetMap when NOAA layers are selected
+  - Added user-friendly warning message when NOAA is unavailable
+  - Updated layer descriptions to indicate authentication requirement
+  - Set OpenStreetMap as default working layer
+  - Improved error detection to identify 1x1 pixel fallback tiles
+  - Added better debugging to detect non-image responses from NOAA
+- **Status:** ✅ Fixed (with limitation documented)
+- **Files Modified:** `gibs-map.js`, `api/gibs-tile.js`
+- **Impact:** Users now see OpenStreetMap by default (reliable).
+NOAA layers are disabled with clear messaging that they require authentication.
+The app gracefully handles the NOAA service limitation and automatically falls back to a working map layer.
+- **Note:** NOAA satellite imagery would require proper authentication/API access to NOWCoast service.
+OpenStreetMap is a reliable alternative that works without authentication.

 #### [2025-01-XX] - Fixed Planet Visibility Section - Now Shows Current Information
 - **Issue:** Planet visibility section only showed static events for Jupiter and Saturn in August 2025, not current/real-time visibility